doordash scooter AllMicro Mobility Model

 Charging a scooter overnight costs roughly 10 to 25 cents in residential electricity.
 A car burns about $1 to $2 in fuel for the same 20 to 30 mile shift.
 That’s a 5x to 10x cost reduction on energy alone.

 Maintenance runs about $200 a year for tires, brake pads, and occasional cable replacement.
-Compare to a delivery-mileage car at $1,500 to $3,000 a year in maintenance and tires.
+A delivery-mileage car runs $1,500 to $3,000 a year in maintenance and tires.
 The gap widens every month.

 Costs people forget